 The strokes in these letterforms were more uniform than Carolingian and carried a repetitive vertical rhythm.

-This allowed scribes to work faster and since the letterforms were much narrower, more text was able to fit on a single page.
+This allowed scribes to work faster, and since the letterforms were much narrower, more text could fit on a single page.

 Shortly after the emergence of Textura in the 11th and 12th centuries throughout Northern Europe, Rotunda emerged from Southern Europe.